vedaldi/practical-object-category-recognition/doc/instructions.md

 First, the network is pre-trained on the ImageNet dataset to classify an image into one of a thousand categories.
 This determines all the parameters of the CNN, such as the weights of the convolutional filters.
 Then, for a new image, the trained network is used to generate a descriptor vector from the response of a layer in the architecture with this image as input.
 For this practical we will use the VGG-M-128 network, which produces a 128 dimensional descriptor vector at the last fully-connected layer before classification, called *fc7*.
 We also consider computationally cheaper but weaker features extracted from the convolutional layers.
 In particular, we consider the following **encodings**:

 1. `vggm128-conv4`: the fourth convolutional layer output, containing 512 feature channels.
-2. `vggm128-conv5`: the fifith convolutional layer output, also containing 512 feature channels.
+2. `vggm128-conv5`: the fifth convolutional layer output, also containing 512 feature channels.
 3. `vggm128-fc7`: the last fully-connected layer output, containing 128 feature channels.

 ### Stage 1.B: Train a classifier for images containing motorbikes